Julie Hambleton

 Personal Experience

 You know that squeaky-clean feeling we all love when we get out of the shower and have freshly washed hair?
 It turns out that is not a good thing.
 When you wash your hair, even with natural shampoos, you are stripping your scalp of its natural oils.
 These natural oils then can’t travel down and moisturize the shaft of your hair and the ends, leaving your hair dry, damaged, and dull looking.
 To make matters worse, in response to the removal of natural oils, your scalp begins to overproduce oil to try to rectify the problem.
-Of course, these oils never actually make it to the ends of your hair, instead they just cause your hair to look greasy much faster than it normally should.
-Enter: The ‘No-Poo'(No Shampoo) method, a way of washing your hair that doesn’t use shampoo.
+Of course, these oils never actually make it to the ends of your hair, instead, they just cause your hair to look greasy much faster than it normally should.
+Enter The ‘No-Poo'(No Shampoo) method, a way of washing your hair that doesn’t use shampoo.

-The Problem With Convention Shampoo
+The Problem With Conventional Shampoo

 Conventional shampoos have been widely used for decades, but they come with several problems that have led many individuals to explore alternative methods like the no-poo approach.
 One primary issue with conventional shampoos is that they often contain harsh chemicals such as sulfates, parabens, and synthetic fragrances.
 These chemicals can strip the hair of its natural oils, leading to dryness, frizziness, and even scalp irritation or dandruff.
 Furthermore, some of these ingredients have been linked to potential health risks, including hormone disruption and allergic reactions.